robegamesios/VRHapticGun/README.md

 Go ahead and download the files to your esp32 board.

 # Software:
-I forked a Half Life Alyx Event Detector repo and updated it to work with the VR gun.
+I forked a Half Life Alyx Event Detector repo and updated it to work with the gun's ebb.

 Repository of Half-Life: Alyx Event Detector: https://github.com/Solla/HalfLifeAlyxEventDetector